MyadaRoshdi/P2/writeup.md

 ![alt text][image6]

+**NOTE:**  Some of this images are expected to not successfully trained as they belong to the signs that not trained enough as shown in the labels frequency diagram shown above.
+A suggested solution for this problem is in the future work part in the jupyter notebook.

 #### 4.2) Here is the  model's predictions on these new traffic signs and compare the results to predicting on the test set.